 This is the second of three posts summarizing my recent chat with New York Jets legend Don Maynard.
-The last post highlighted advantages Maynard gained from modified equipment.
+The first post focused on advantages he gained from modified equipment.
 We now examine the explosive Jets passing offense of the 1960s.
+The third post looks at the 1968 New York Jets and their win in Super Bowl 3.

 Maynard broke into pro football with the New York Giants in 1958.
 He played behind Frank Gifford and Kyle Rote as a running back and receiver.
 He also returned kicks and subbed as the fifth defensive back.
 “Besides Gifford, I was probably the most all-around ball player they had,” Maynard said.